Selling a house with tenants

 A property may have a sitting tenant for a few different reasons.
 Sometimes an investor will choose to sell a house with tenants because a property offers an attractive investment opportunity for other landlords with a tenant already in situ.
 Alternatively, a property may have a sitting tenant because the property owner needs a quick sale and can’t afford to wait for the current tenancy to come to an end, or because the tenant has an assured tenancy that prevents them from being evicted.

-Can you sell a tenanted property?
+Can you sell a property with tenants

 Yes.
 In fact, selling a tenanted property may offer several benefits to both you and the new owner.